strategineer/personal-website/content/books/9780063337879/index.md

 - weaponized crippling loneliness
 - I don't believe that "Hell is other people" but the POV characters in Rejection are, some tragically some less so, Hell.
+- *reductio as absurdum* used as a sledgehammer to smash your soul into pieces by portraying something very real but exaggerated